stanleyeze/library-project/README.md

 Array list was used as a data store for saving book objects.

 # How to
 ArrayList<Book> bookArray = new ArrayList<>() has only one data onload.
-The user is expected to populate the Array list through the library form
+The user is expected to populate the Array list through the library form on load